langenhagen/wealth/README.md

 # Wealth
 A suite of code and Jupyter notebooks to obtain insights into personal finances.

-`Wealth` contains code and `Jupyter` notebook templates, that help to get insights into all things finance, e.g. transactions, savings, compound interest, inflation and pension.
+`Wealth` contains code and `Jupyter` notebook templates that help to get insights into all things finance, e.g. transactions, savings, compound interest, inflation and pension.
-Simply export your bank transaction data as CSV into your `Wealth` project.
+Export your bank transaction data as CSV into your `Wealth` workspace and experiment via interactive widgets.

 The project has following structure:
 ```